 Gibraltar offers a good economic environment and a strategic position for foreign investors.
-Recent developments in the country have made it increasingly attractive for investments in various business fields and foreign companies that want to establish their presence there can open a branch in Gibraltar.
+Recent developments in the country have made it increasingly attractive for investments in various business fields and foreign companies that want to establish their presence there can open a branch in Gibraltar in 2024.

 Registering a Gibraltar branch office

 Like other types of legal entities, the branch must be registered in order to carry out the same activities as the parent company.
 The founder must submit the following documents to the Companies House in order to register a branch in Gibraltar: